Tag: BehaviouralEconomics

 Image Credit: Clicked by me

-Jason Fried and David Heinemeier Hansson, founders of 37 signals, wrote this book.
+Jason Fried and David Heinemeier Hansson, founders of 37 Signals, wrote this book.
 37 Signals is a two-decade-old software company that is now known as Basecamp.
 The authors have shared practical insights in this book based on their own experiences of starting a company from scratch, operating on their own, hiring employees from all over the world, and handling crises as they arise.

 In this book, you will find many inspirational lines that you can use in your life and work.
-These lines can be written on post-it notes and stuck to your desk, so you can get a little inspiration every day.
+These lines can be written on Post-it notes and stuck to your desk, so you can get a little inspiration every day.
 Here are a few of the best:

 • Be a starter